-Transcribe an oral history; write a lesson plan; develop marketing strategies; work hands-on in our manuscript, audio/visual and Lincoln collection areas; teach a child the art of the "hoop and stick".
+Transcribe an oral history; write a lesson plan; develop marketing strategies; work hands-on in our artifact and archive collection areas; teach a child the art of the "hoop and stick".
 The Abraham Lincoln Presidential Library and Museum (ALPLM) is committed to providing learning opportunities and career-enhancing experiences to college and graduate students.
-Whether greeting the public on the front lines or working behind the scenes in administrative departments, interns take an active role in executing the mission of the presidential museum and library.
+Whether greeting the public on the front lines or working behind the scenes, interns take an active role in executing the mission of the presidential museum and library.
 Working with professional staff as part of a skilled team, interns participate in significant projects as well as day-to-day operations as they become familiar with the museum and library fields.
 References and contacts gained through work as an intern can be helpful in securing future employment and admission to further programs of study.
 Students and recent graduates in history, museum studies, library science or education are highly encouraged to apply.

 The ALPLM internship program is open to qualified college students, recent graduates or graduate students.
 Interns from all majors and interests are encouraged to apply.
 Interviews will be conducted for all positions.